marcgarreau/octo_i/source/_posts/2014-10-03-using-paperclip.markdown

 categories:
 ---

-Are we working yet?

-perclip](https://github.com/thoughtbot/paperclip) allows us to upload, store and display pictures in an application.
+>[Paperclip](https://github.com/thoughtbot/paperclip) allows us to upload, store and display pictures in an application.
 In this example, we'll go from installation to adding a picture to a menu item.
 You may substitute 'item' for any other model in your application.

 * Install imagemagick.
 It can be a real headache, so there is a dedicated guide here: [(Coming soon)](#)